 Who is responsible for doing health checks?

 Employers are responsible for ensuring that health checks are completed by implementing appropriate protocols and training designated individuals to confirm they are done.
-Supervisors, health and safety personnel, or others may be tasked with confirming that workers have conducted the health check and recording that this confirmation was received.
+Supervisors, health and safety personnel, or others may be tasked with confirming that workers have conducted the health check.
 Workers are responsible for conducting the health check before entering the workplace and confirming this through the method required by the employer.